ethanmassie/deskcycle_kb/README.md

 - pyautogui
 - marshmallow_dataclass
 - marshmallow_enum
-- tkinter (`pacman -S tk` or `apt install python3-tk`)
+- tkinter

 ### Getting Started
 Install dependencies
 `pip install -r requirements.txt`

 (Linux Only) Install tkinter with your package manager
 `pacman -S tk`
 `apt install python3-tk`

-Run the example config to verify everything works.
+Run an example config to verify everything works.

-`./deskcycle_kb.py -f example_config.json`
+`./deskcycle_kb.py -f example_configs/descenders.json`

 #### Write A Custom Config
 By default the script will look in `~/.config/deskcycle_kb/` for config files.
 You can also provide full paths to config files.
 Config files must be written in JSON format.
-See example_config.json for a usable example.
+See example_configs for usable examples.
 ```json
 {
     "keys": [